Dubai at a Glance

 Working in Dubai

 Dubai also lets you experience a multicultural, yet traditional society with over 200 nationalities living side by side.
-Expats who are interested in working in Dubai will find not only a close-knit expatriate community but also employment opportunities and tax-free salaries.
+Those who are interested in working in Dubai will find not only a close-knit expatriate community but also employment opportunities and tax-free salaries.

 Dubai’s economy has grown significantly in the past 10 years, creating new job opportunities for people working in Dubai.
 Small and medium-sized businesses in particular receive a lot of support from the government.
 Dubai’s ideal location between the European and Asian markets offers particular advantages.

 While in the past, Dubai’s biggest source of income used to be exports of oil and gas, the government is now making efforts to become more independent from this sector, investing in a variety of industries and services.
-The tourist industry in particular has experienced a huge boost in the recent years as new jobs for Emiratis and expats working in Dubai have been created.
+The tourist industry in particular has experienced a huge boost in the recent years as new jobs for Emiratis and foreigners working in Dubai have been created.
 Many expats have found positions in trade or the service sector, especially in finance.

 Dubai’s free trade zones attract investments from abroad.
 In these areas, the laws concerning ownership have been slightly changed.
 While in the rest of Dubai at least 51% of all businesses have to be under Emirati ownership, in the free trade zones, 100% of business ownership can be in foreign hands.
-Expats working in Dubai are often employed by foreign companies in the free trade zones, falling under a different set of labor laws than their UAE colleagues.
+Expats working in Dubai are often employed by international companies in the free trade zones, falling under a different set of labor laws than their UAE colleagues.

 Finding a Job in Dubai